Loretta Goggi: The eighties

-In the spring of 1983 Loretta went from Canale 5 to Rete 4 (a television station owned by the Arnoldo Mondadori Editore group at the time), where she conducted, together with Paolo Panelli and Luciano Salce, Gran varietà, a show on the early evening of sunday.
+In the spring of 1983 Loretta went from Canale 5 to Rete 4 (a television station owned by the Arnoldo Mondadori Editore group at the time), where she conducted, together with Paolo Panelli and Luciano Salce, Gran varietà, a show on the early evening of Sunday.
 Within the program, Goggi presents her new album with an autobiographical and existential cut, Pieno d'amore; among the songs of the album that are the most successful, in addition to the song that gives the title to the disc, which reaches the top places in the hit parade, she recorded Oceano, a single used as the closing theme of the show.
 The songs will be promoted in numerous other television programs of the period in many radio programs.

-In December 1983 Loretta returns to Rai where until 1985 she is the protagonist on Rai 1 as a brilliant presenter of the game show Loretta Goggi in quiz (broadcast first on friday, and in the second edition on thursday), the first game show ever presented by a woman in Italy, under the direction of Emilio Uberti (in the first edition) and Gianni Brezza (in the second) who in 1984 won the Telegatto for Best quiz.
+In December 1983 Loretta returned to RAI where until 1985 she was the protagonist on Rai 1 as a brilliant presenter of the game show Loretta Goggi in quiz (broadcast first on Friday, and in the second edition on Thursday), the first game show ever presented by a woman in Italy, under the direction of Emilio Uberti (in the first edition) and Gianni Brezza (in the second) who in 1984 won the Telegatto for Best quiz.
 Two other songs by Goggi are chosen as the final theme of the two seasons of the program: in the first Una notte così, and in the second Notte all'opera.